jirvingphd/online-ds-pt-1007109-text-classification-finding-trump/READMEold.md

 # Getting Started

-~~For this lab, we'll be working with the classic **_Newsgroups Dataset_**, which is available as a training data set in `sklearn.datasets`.
+For this lab, we'll be working with the classic **_Newsgroups Dataset_**, which is available as a training data set in `sklearn.datasets`.
 This dataset contains many different articles that fall into 1 of 20 possible classes.
-Our goal will be to build a classifier that can accurately predict the class of an article based on the features we create from the article itself!~~
+Our goal will be to build a classifier that can accurately predict the class of an article based on the features we create from the article itself!
-## Background - Finding Trump
-- In this follow-up lab you will be using the provided `finding-trump.csv` to create a text classification model to determine if a Trump came from Donald Trump or one of his staffers.

-> - During the early years of his presidency, Donald Trump refused to stop using his non-secure personal Android phone for his own use.
-- White House communications typically require presidents use a secure iPhone.
-- Consequently, for a period of time in his early presidency, Tweets from Donald Trump's twitter account were generally sent from 2 different devices:
-    - Twitter for iPhone
-    - Twitter for Android.

-- During this time period (in which he was still using an Android), we can safely assume that:
-    - all Tweets sent from "Twitter for Android" are Trump and that
-    - all Tweets sent from the "Twitter for iPhone" are one of his staffers.

-# Your Work
+Let's get started.
+Run the cell below to import everything we'll need for this lab.

 ```python